Winter Walks. Some dogs love them, some dogs hate them, either way they need to be on the agenda.

 Becks – Coats – Breeds with thin coats, such as my Jorkie Serge need a little extra help to keep warm during walks.
 Both Serge and Elvis wear padded water proof coats when out walking in winter.
 Not only do these help to keep them warm, but also stops Elvis’ curly fur getting wet through, and keeps the mud splatter to a minimum.
 As Serge is so small, he also has a jumper which he wears during play time in the garden.

-Natalia – Winter bedding – As Maddie and Darcy’s beds are on tiled flooring, it can get quite cold for them during the winter months.
-I pop a carpet off cut under both of their beds and put an extra blanket in each to help them stay cosy and warm during the night.
+Zoe – Winter bedding – As Oakley’s bed is on tiled flooring, it can get quite cold for him during the winter months.
+I pop a carpet off cut under his bed and put an extra blanket inside to help him stay cosy and warm during the night.

 Emma – Avoid antifreeze – Antifreeze is super toxic to dogs, and its sweet smell and taste makes it all the more appealing to them.
 Make sure you keep any bottles or sprays out of reach and mop up any spills.